 - The PRO Board can analyze all remaining unpreserved tracts of land in terms of natural resources, vulnerability to development, impact on the watershed, and other key prioritization items.
 Other communities in Chester County have completed this type of analysis and they can be consulted as a reference.
 The PRO Board can also elicit the assistance of Chester County's Department of Parks and Preservation or land conservancies to determine what categories should be considered when analyzing Franklin parcels.
-While used for agricultural land preservation, the LESA Ranking System used by Federal, State, and County level programs, can be looked at as a beginning of types of items that should be taken into consideration. - The PRO Board can use this evaluation to create a tiered list of priorities that should be the focus of future preservation efforts. - Consider using the Official Map (see Chapter 5 for more information about Official Maps) as a tool to designate possible priority lands for future preservation.
+While used for agricultural land preservation, the LESA Ranking System used by Federal, State, and County level programs, can be looked at as a beginning of types of items that should be taken into consideration. - The PRO Board can use this evaluation to create a tiered list of priorities that, once agreed with by the Board of Supervisors, can should be the focus of future preservation efforts. - Consider using the Official Map (see Chapter 5 for more information about Official Maps) as a tool to designate possible priority lands for future preservation.